privacygmail cleanupemail security

 When Choosing a Tool

-1. Strongly prioritize client-side processing when possible
+1. Strongly favor client-side processing when you can

 • MailMop for Gmail-only users

-• Absolute maximum privacy protection
+• Maximum privacy protection

-• Zero server-side risks
+• Zero server-side risk

-• Clear, specific data retention timeline
+• A clear, specific data retention timeline

 • GDPR/CCPA/CPRA compliance